oscarjor/theeye-service/README.md

 Browse to http://localhost:3003/swagger/ and click on Authorize type in the token field the following string: Token <<created_token>>, then close (please use the token you created before).
 Now you will be able to use the api, select the endpoint and click on Tryout and then on Execute.

+Note: Use the sessions endpoint to create a session usign the application slug.

 Example payload:

 ```sh